 Any member of staff who identifies such concerns, because of observed behaviour or reports of conversations, will report these to the DSL.
 The DSL will consider whether a situation may be so serious that an emergency response is required.
-In this situation, a 999 call will be made; however, concerns are most likely to require a police investigation as part of the Channel programme, in the first instance.
+In this situation, a 999 call will be made; however, concerns are most likely to require a police investigation as part of the Channel programme, in the first instance, and the school may be requested to complete a Prevent National Referral Form